The Jean Picker Room

 - The group or individual agrees to indemnify and hold the library harmless for any personal injury, lost or stolen articles, or damaged property owned by anyone using The Jean Picker Room.

 - The library will not accept reservations for meetings which would designate The Jean Picker Room as the regular meeting place for any organization that is not co-sponsored by the library.

 - All publicity for a scheduled event is the sole responsibility of the renter.
 Any publicity not co-sponsored by the library must clearly state that the library does not necessarily endorse or support the event.
 If the library co-sponsors the program however, the publicity will be shared between the organization and the library.
 The library reserves the right to review any publicity material prepared by the organization before release.
 This is in order to guarantee proper representation of the library.

 - If an organization has been approved for rental and has paid their fee and security deposit, they have the option of canceling one week (seven working days) prior to the scheduled event with a full refund of their money.
 If, however, the cancellation is closer to the event than one week, the renter must then forfeit the security deposit.
 There is no penalty if cancellation is due to inclement weather or is called off by the library.

-For further details about renting the Jean Picker Room, or to reserve a date, please contact Ken Gross at (207) 236-3440.
+For further details about renting the Jean Picker Room, or to reserve a date, please contact Cayla Miller at (207) 236-3440.